umutsevdi/ImCircuit/README.md

 # ImCircuit

-A free and open-source cross-platform Logic Circuit Simulator rewritten in C++.
+A free and open-source cross-platform logic circuit simulator written in C++.

 > [!WARNING]
 > Currently in progress.
 Visit the original Logic Circuit Simulator from